AzureCAT-GSI/CalculatorTestDemo/README.md

-# CalculatorTestDemo
+# Calculator Test Demo - Hard to Test
-Calculator Test Demo
+Branch with a code structure that is hard to test because of dependencies.